webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

   // /WebPlatform Specific ==============================
 </syntaxHighlight>

+===== 0.2.
+JavaScript client to handle automatic signin =====

+- Make sure it works without any library; to be deployed on all SSO relying parties
+- See [https://gist.github.com/WebPlatformDocs/fe3149c60d6ed95c7e16.js#file-ssohandler-js JavaScript SsoHandler class in this gist]
+- Handle creation of iframe and the <tt>postMessage()</tt>
+- Handle reply from cross-frame request
+- Cross-frame response, validate returned values has keys: <tt>[hasSession, sessionToken]</tt>
+- Make async call to local <tt>callback?sessionToken=...</tt>
+- Make call to local web App callback with <tt>?sessionToken=...</tt>
+- If return response of local callback is successful, reload page
+- Provide init() a closure to tell whether it already has a session opened

+    window.sso.init(function(){
+                                /* provide a closure that
+                                   will tell the JavaScript
+                                   handler whether the current
+                                   visitor has a session or
+                                   not */
+    });

 ==== 1.
 Sign in to ("D") ====

 In our case, let’s use the [http://docs.mroftalpbew.org/wiki/Main_Page WebPlatform Docs Staging wiki] ("D")